 When it comes to laminate, microfiber is a non-negotiable.
 The fine fibers are designed to grab and hold onto dust, dirt, and pet hair instead of just pushing them around.
 This is exactly what you want for a surface that’s prone to fine scratches.
 A quality microfiber mop acts like a magnet for debris, cleaning the floor effectively without leaving behind streaks or damaging the protective top layer.
 It’s gentle enough for daily use but tough enough to handle grime, making it the most valuable player in your laminate cleaning toolkit.

-Your Daily Sweeping and Vacuuming Routine
+The Daily Sweep: Sweeping and Vacuuming Tips

 The single best thing you can do for your laminate floors is to keep them free of loose dirt and grit.
 When left on the surface, tiny particles act like sandpaper underfoot, creating dull spots and scratches over time.
 Get into the habit of a quick daily sweep with a soft-bristle broom or a pass with a vacuum (use the hard floor setting without the beater bar).
 This simple step takes just a few minutes but is your first line of defense against wear and tear, preserving the finish and preventing bigger cleaning jobs down the road.